jalcine/website/src/_drafts/dotfiles.markdown

 I use GNU Bash, the kind of Bash you'd get when shipping with a particular Linux.
-I haven't made the attempt to try another shell out of the time capital it'd require but a few compelling features in shells like `fish` and `zsh` pique my curiousity enough to give them another look.
+I haven't made the attempt to try another shell out of the time capital it'd require but a few compelling features in shells like `fish` and `zsh` pique my curiousity enough to give them another look; definitely worth a follow up post.